Mensch

 The Media Theory of the 1970s

-Baudrillard's early writings criticized the role of television as an instrument of "forced socialization" 4 16.
-Contrary to Marshall McLuhan's optimistic media theory, he saw electronic media as a destructive force that empties social relationships and replaces them with spectacular simulations 4 8.
+Baudrillard's early writings criticized the role of television as an instrument of "compulsory socialization" 4 16.
+Contrary to Marshall McLuhan's optimistic media theory, he saw electronic media as a destructive force that depletes social relationships and replaces them with spectacular simulations 4 8.
 His analysis of the Gulf War as a "non-event" illustrates how media representations of warfare overshadow their reality content 16.

 Postmodern Consumer Culture and Virtual Spaces

-Shopping malls, theme parks, and early virtual worlds (like Second Life) demonstrated Baudrillard's thesis of hyperreal enclaves even in the 1990s 6 12.
+Shopping malls, theme parks, and early virtual worlds (like Second Life) already demonstrated in the 1990s Baudrillard's thesis of hyperreal enclaves 6 12.
 These spaces function as "perfected simulations," presenting a harmonized version of social reality and thereby undermining critical thinking 6 16.

 AI and Deepfakes: The Apotheosis of Hyperreality